3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: 3d-3d correspondence and quiver forms

 The overall prefactor depends on the knot under consideration.
 For example, for the figure-eight knot $K=4_1$, the overall prefactor is given by $qx=x_{GM}$.
 Thus, this contributes in $F'_K(q^{-1}z^2, q)$ by $z^2$, which can be realized as

 \textit{c.f.} \eqref{zzinv}.
-This can be obtained as the half-index of two copies of the theory \begin{itemize}[leftmargin=5mm] \item 2 chiral multiplets charged $(-1,2)$, $(1,0)$ under $U(1)_z \times U(1)_R$ with the D boundary condition \item 2 chiral multiplets charged $(1,2)$, $(-1,0)$ under $U(1)_z \times U(1)_R$ with the N boundary condition. \end{itemize} A monomial of $z$ with possibly some powers of $q$ can be engineered in this way, and we denote such theory for the prefactor by $T^{\text{p.f.}}[S^3 \backslash K]$. \\
+This can be obtained as the half-index of the theory \begin{itemize}[leftmargin=5mm] \item 2 chiral multiplets charged $(-1,2)$, $(1,0)$ under $U(1)_z \times U(1)_R$ with the D boundary condition \item 2 chiral multiplets charged $(1,2)$, $(-1,0)$ under $U(1)_z \times U(1)_R$ with the N boundary condition. \item UV mixed CS level for $U(1)_z$ and $U(1)_R$, $k_{zR}=4$ \end{itemize} A monomial of $z$ with possibly some powers of $q$ can be engineered in this way, and we denote such theory for the prefactor by $T^{\text{p.f.}}[S^3 \backslash K]$. \\

 In addition, there is $(z-z^{-1})$ factor in the integrand of \eqref{sform2}.
 This factor has already appeared in \eqref{zzinv}, so the theory for $(z-z^{-1})$ in the integrand of \eqref{sform2} is given by $T^{(1/2)}$. \\